-Article 23: DRIVER COMFORT
+ARTICLE 23: DRIVER COMFORT

-Please note that in the event of hot weather conditions, high temperatures could be attained inside the vehicle, potentially affecting Driver comfort and/or causing heat stress.
+Please note that in the event of hot weather conditions, high temperatures may affect Driver comfort and potentially cause heat stress.

 - a) It is recommended to properly ventilate the inside of the vehicle to provide cooling to the Driver. - b) It is recommended to provide sufficient drinking liquids to the driver for the duration of an attempt.
-If fluid containers are provided to the Driver(s), these containers must be hands free, e.g. camelback style or bottles secured inside the Driver's compartment with flexible feed straw. - c) It is recommended to equip the vehicle with an effective sunscreen. - d) The Organisers reserve the right to restrict individual driving time by any means at their sole discretion, e.g. shortening the distance, requesting driver change (pit stop), limit maximum number of attempts per Driver per day, etc.
+If fluid containers are provided to the driver(s), these containers must be hands free.

+Camel-back style or bottles secured inside the driver's compartment with flexible feed straw are recommended.

+- c) It is recommended to equip the vehicle with an effective shield from the sun. - d) For driver comfort, teams can install fans or air cooling type systems that are not included in the electrical measurement of the vehicle.